MangaVQA and MangaLMM: A Benchmark and Specialized Model for Multimodal Manga Understanding: Experiments

 \paragraph{Effect of OCR Annotation when Generating VQA Data.}

-On creating synthetic QA pairs for training, we provide GPT-4o with the OCR annotation as part of the prompt.
-Here, we ablate the impact of this by comparing the effect of VQAs made with and without text annotation.
-As shown in~\Cref{tab:genVQA-OCRGT}, the performance of a model on VQA data generated without OCR information (5.44) does not outperform GPT-4o's own score (5.76).
-In contrast, OCR-guided VQAs substantially improve the score (6.57), even outperforming the GPT-4o.
-These results suggest that OCR annotations help GPT-4o generate high-quality QA pairs beyond its inherent performance.
+When generating synthetic QA pairs for training, we include the OCR annotations in the prompt provided to GPT-4o.
+To examine their impact, we compare VQA data generated with and without text information.
+As shown in~\Cref{tab:genVQA-OCRGT}, the model trained on VQA data generated without OCR annotations achieves a score of 5.64, which does not exceed GPT-4o's own performance (6.00).
+In contrast, using OCR-guided VQA data significantly improves the score to 6.68, even surpassing GPT-4o.
+These findings suggest that incorporating OCR annotations helps GPT-4o generate higher-quality QA pairs that enable the trained model to surpass GPT-4o's own performance.

-\paragraph{Qualitative Analysis of MangaVQA.} In~\Cref{fig:quali_MangaVQA}, we provide a few examples comparing the outputs of the original Qwen model and our trained model.
-Here, we briefly summarize our observations: \textbf{Left}: The original model generates a general answer based on the panel in which the person in question appears, while the trained model's answer is based on the content of a text bubble and is more specific, resulting in a score increase of 7 ($3 \rightarrow 10$). \textbf{Middle}: The original model extracts text irrelevant to the question, while the trained model extracts the correct text, resulting in a score increase of 8 ($2 \rightarrow 10$). \textbf{Right}: The original model extracts the wrong dish name, which is not asked about in the question.
-The trained model correctly identifies the target dish name but fails to extract it character by character, resulting in no score improvement ($2 \rightarrow 2$).
+\paragraph{Qualitative Analysis of MangaVQA.} In~\Cref{fig:quali_MangaVQA}, we compare outputs of the original Qwen model and our trained model: \textbf{Left}: The original model provides a general answer, whereas the trained model leverages text-bubble content to produce a more specific one, improving the score ($5 \rightarrow 10$). \textbf{Middle}: The original model extracts irrelevant text, while the trained model identifies the correct text, yielding a higher score ($3 \rightarrow 10$). \textbf{Right}: The original model outputs an unrelated dish name, while the trained model identifies the correct one but makes character-level recognition errors, yielding a partial score increase ($1 \rightarrow 5$).